helmimarif/object-oriented-programming/README.md

 # object-oriented-programming
 Object Oriented programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
+It is used to structure a software program into simple, reusable pieces of code blueprints (usually called classes), which are used to create individual instances of objects.